Trysil Municipality: Coat of arms

 The coat of arms was granted on 21 October 1991.
-The arms show two white or silver ski poles on a blue background.
-It is meant to symbolize Trysil in the past, present, and future since skiing has long been an important way of transportation over the years (including the legend of Trysil-Knut), but has more recently become a major tourist attraction.
+The official blazon is "Azure, two ski poles issuant from the base pointing up" (I blått to oppvoksende sølv skistaver).
+This means the arms have a blue field (background) and the charge is two vertical ski poles pointing upwards.
+The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
+The design is meant to symbolize Trysil in the past, present, and future since skiing has long been an important way of transportation over the years (including the legend of Trysil-Knut), but has more recently become a major tourist attraction.
 The arms were designed by Bjørn Ellefsæter.
+The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has seven parishes (sokn) within the municipality of Trysil.
+The Church of Norway has seven parishes (sokn) within Trysil Municipality.
 It is part of the Sør-Østerdal prosti (deanery) in the Diocese of Hamar.

 History

 One of the first-known, organized ski races was held here 22 January 1862.
 Roland Huntford, author of Two Planks and a Passion, describes this race as, "the first truly modern ski race."
 The famous Norwegian skier Halvard Morgedal won all the competitions that year.
 The Trysilgutten ski club, founded in 1861, is one of the world's oldest ski clubs.
-See also the Kiandra snow shoe club.
+See also the Kiandra snow shoe club and Onion Valley snow shoe club.

 The small village of Nybergsund was bombed by German aviators during World War II on 11 April 1940, when King Haakon VII and Crown Prince Olav were there.